peterMuriuki/setup-computer/README.md

 # ansible-computer-setup

-Ansible Role to setup a computer for myself.
+Ansible playbook to setup a computer for myself.

 This project is written to setup a fresh computer and automate the installation of various softwares installed as intitial setup.